Paris Charles de Gaulle Airport: Change of Terminal numbering from 16 March 2027

+Tickets and boarding passes issued for flights after this date may already use the new names.

 Roissypôle

 Roissypôle is a complex consisting of office buildings, shopping areas, hotels, and a bus coach and RER B station within Charles de Gaulle Airport.
 The complex includes the head office of Air France, Continental Square, the Hilton Paris Charles de Gaulle Airport, and le Dôme building.
 Le Dôme includes the head office of Air France Consulting, an Air France subsidiary.
 Continental Square has the head office of Air France subsidiary Servair and the Air France Vaccinations Centre.